jftuga/blog/_posts/2020-09-21--Incremental-Search-of-HTML-Table-with-Highlighting.md

 {% endhighlight %}

 Now that the data is ready, how can it be processed by Javascript?
 I found this jsfiddle: [Incremental Search without Library](https://jsfiddle.net/bc_rikko/67ovedcm/).
 This example works great, but it is for a `list` and not a `table`.
-I also want to be able to incrementally search any of the three columns, not just name.
-Highlight the search term in each result will also be included.
+I also want to be able to incrementally search any of the three columns, not just the name column.
+As a bonus, highlighting the search term in each result will also be included.

 Initally, this code will display all 200+ entries.
 As you start typing, these entries are whittled down via your search phrase.